 There is, of course, no reason why you can’t race cyclocross on your road bike, especially if it has disc brakes, which provide better braking in the wet and won’t get clogged up with mud like regular rim brake calipers.
 The geometry of a road bike is close enough to a cyclocross bike to be more than workable.

-The best gravel bikes can also cope admirably with ‘cross racing as, particularly with more race-focused gravel bikes, the difference between the two is pretty small.
+The best gravel bikes can also cope admirably with ‘cross racing because, particularly with more race-focused gravel bikes, the difference between the two is pretty small.

 Local races accept flat-bar bikes too.
-Therefore, to begin with, you can even ride your mountain bike, provided its tyres are within the mandated width limit.
+Therefore, to begin with, you can even ride your mountain bike, provided its tyres are within the mandated width limit (some leagues don’t have one).

 Some riders find it helpful to lower their saddle height by 5mm to 7mm when racing cyclocross because it’ll be easier to move about on the bike, make minor adjustments and to get on and off.